vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *sarvadā ca viśeṣeṇa labhate pūrṇabhodhatām* //83//

 The yogin who follows the practices of Kula \( *kaulācāra* \) is deemed to be always united with Śiva.
 His experience is that of “the uncreated fl ashing bliss of the intense absolute consciousness \[ *parāmarśa* \] of his unity with the supreme Śiva.”
-Then, says the Dī, having partaken of the ritual off erings \( *arghya* \) to the Goddess \(which include meat and alcohol\), he staggers.
+Then, says the Dī , having partaken of the ritual off erings \( *arghya* \) to the Goddess \(which include meat and alcohol\), he staggers.

 The particular times and days mentioned here are those when occasional mandatory rituals, prescribed in Tantric manuals of worship, are to be practiced by the adept.